wfondrie/ppx/docs/index.rst

 retrieve metadata associated with a project and download project files from the PRIDE Archive [2]_ .

-:code:`ppx` is a heavily based on the :code:`rpx` R package by Laurent Gatto [3]_.
-My intent is that :code:`ppx` would provide an efficient method to reuse proteomics data from ProteomeXchange, allowing easier access for those developing proteomics tools and analyses in Python.
+:code:`ppx` is based on the :code:`rpx` R package by Laurent Gatto [3]_.
+Our intent is that :code:`ppx` would provide an efficient method to reuse proteomics data from ProteomeXchange, allowing easier access for those developing proteomics tools and analyses in Python.

 Installation
 ------------
-:code:`ppx` was developed and tested for Python 3.5+, and only requires packages that are dirstributed as part of the Python Standard Library.
+:code:`ppx` was developed and tested for Python 3.5+, and only requires packages that are distributed as part of the Python Standard Library.
 The release version of :code:`ppx` can be installed with :code:`pip` (or :code:`pip3`)::